First of all, congratulations on your decision to look into the subject of Yoga!

 If you do your Yoga at home, it isn’t necessary to do a 90-minute session whenever you practice.
 You’ll get a lot of great benefits from doing a few asanas to mobilize your body and spine or practicing some sun salutations a few times a week.
 Short, regular practices will always a good start into the day.

-There are many options for online courses, most of which you can test for free for a couple of days to see if they suits you.
+There are many options for online courses, most of which you can test for free for a couple of days to see if they suit you.
 Check out the different styles and teachers available until you find one you like.
 I highly recommend that you schedule your online classes so you are more likely to stick to them.
-Set realistic goals such as 30-minutes, twice a week but if f you can manage more then please do so!
+Set realistic goals such as 30-minutes, twice a week but if you can manage more then please do so!

 I highly recommend that you take some classes in a yoga studio when you start practicing Yoga.
 Why?
 Because it’s the best way to learn the all-important basics regarding the correct alignment of the poses.